Getting support on our mobile SDKs

-Troubleshooting Zendesk mobile SDK issues can be difficult.
+Troubleshooting mobile SDKs issues can be difficult.
 You need a lot of up-front information from your development team to troubleshoot a problem, and the nature of mobile development introduces many variables that makes diagnosing issues harder.
-To make the process smoother, this document offers guidelines for submitting a ticket to Zendesk Customer Support.
+To make the process smoother, here are some of the information that will help our Customer Support team assist you efficiently.

 The information should include: